 Sometimes the questions on the test will give you the name of a historical figure or specific place that’s not necessary to know to answer the question correctly.
 For instance, in the multiple-choice example dealing with Social Darwinism, the question mentions Herbert Spencer.
 It’s great if you knew who Herbert Spencer was, but if you didn’t, it really wouldn’t matter as long as you were familiar with Social Darwinism overall.
 These extra details can be distracting because they make it seem like the question is asking for something more specific than it is.
 Most of these questions are pretty broad when you get down to what they’re asking at their core, so don’t panic if you see an unfamiliar name.

 Guessing on Subject Tests is (mostly) a no-no because the incorrect answer penalty still exists.
-Don’t take a guess unless you can narrow down your choices to just two possible answers.
+Don’t take a guess unless you can narrow down your choices to four or fewer possible answers.
 The risks outweigh the benefits otherwise.
 If you don’t get to a question or are just completely stumped, leave it blank.

 This is a fast paced test.
 Ninety-five questions in 60 minutes means a little more than 30 seconds per question.
 You absolutely cannot afford to waste any time.
 If you find yourself lingering on a question for more than 30 seconds without coming up with any answers, skip it and move onto the next one.
 Don’t risk missing out on points you might earn later in the section by dwelling on tough questions that you’re unlikely to answer correctly.
 If you do end up getting through the whole test before time is called, you can always go back and work on these questions.